 Regardless of where you’re going to live, you need a regular source of food.
 After all, food and water are where you get the energy to carry on through the day.
 When disaster strikes, one cannot be exactly picky about what to eat for lunch.
 Still, you can be better prepared if you start growing crops as early as possible.
 Here, we look at the best survivalist crops that should be in one’s garden.

 This is a staple crop for a number of reasons.
 For one, beans have a high amount of protein that’s necessary for building and repairing body tissue.
 Second, they are also a good source of vitamins and minerals.
 Third, this crop provides a significant amount of calories to give you energy.
-Beans also act as a rotation crop since they release nitrogen to the soil.
+Beans also act as a rotation crop since they release nitrogen to the soil, improving soil quality.

 What makes beans a fantastic survivalist crop, however, is that it can be preserved for quite a long time.
 As long as they have been adequately dried, beans will be available for your every meal.
 Plus, you can prepare it in a number of ways.
 You could just pick it off from the plant and directly eat it, or put it in a soup.
 You can even cook the beans and consume it with bread.